-(1) RSUs vest over periods of up to five years, subject to a continued service condition or certain other conditions following retirement.
-In 2019, we granted performance-based restricted stock units (PSU-2s).
+(1) The stock awards include RSUs, PSU-1s and PSU-2s.
+RSUs were generally granted to executive officers prior to 2019.
+RSUs generally vest in equal tranches every six months over vesting periods of up to five years, subject to a continued service condition or certain other conditions following retirement.
+PSU-1s generally vest in equal tranches over a three-year period on each six-month anniversary of the grant date based on continued service, provided that we achieve positive diluted EPS during any fiscal year period within five years following the grant date.
+Generally, no PSU-1s vest prior to achievement of positive diluted EPS, and, if positive diluted EPS is not achieved within the five years following grant, the PSU-1 is forfeited.
+The performance-based conditions for the PSU-1s granted in 2019 and in 2020 were met, and all applicable PSU-1s vested immediately and the remaining PSU-1s will vest according to the remaining schedule of the time-based condition.
+We granted performance-based restricted stock units (PSU-2s) in 2019 and 2020.
 The exact number of shares to be paid out after completion of the performance period may be up to twice the grant amount.
-The following table sets forth the vesting schedule of the earned and unearned number of units for each named executive officer assuming the satisfaction of the performance vesting condition of the unearned units, which will occur subsequent to December 31, 2019:
+The following table sets forth the vesting schedule of the earned and unearned number of RSUs, PSU-1s and PSU-2s for each named executive officer assuming the satisfaction of the performance vesting condition (at threshold) of the unearned units, which will occur subsequent to December 31, 2020: